uyuni-project/uyuni-rfc/accepted/0000-prometheus-tls.md

 Exporter Exporter can be placed in front of insecure exporters and expose their metrics on the encrypted endpoint.
 The goal should be though to provide native TLS support in upstream components.

+### Alertmanager

+Similarly to Prometheus server also Alertmanager exposes API and UI for monitoring administrators.
+Upstream developers plan to add TLS support for Alertmanager in the next months.
+Secure configuration of this service should also be considered when implementation is ready.

+Uyuni supports deploying Alertmanager on the same host as Prometheus server.
+It alows to use the same server/client certificates as for Prometheus server.

 ## Certificates generation